1-Rep Max Calculator 💪

 Workout programming using 1RM

 Training sets can be planned around a given percentage of estimated 1-repetition maximum, depending on the lifting goals.
 For example, explosive power training may involve 50-60% of the 1RM weight with sets of 3-8 reps and very short breaks.
-10-15 repetition sets with 65-75% of 1RM can be beneficial for muscle endurance, while hypertrophy (muscle growth) is stimulated across the whole range between 5 and 30 repetitions.
-For the best trade-off between fatigue and hypertrophy consider sets of 5 to 10 reps with 70-85% of the 1RM weight.
+10-15 repetition sets with 65-75% of the max weight can be beneficial for muscle endurance, while hypertrophy (muscle growth) is stimulated across the whole range between 5 and 30 repetitions.
+For the best trade-off between fatigue and hypertrophy consider sets of 5 to 10 reps with 70-85% of max.

-Here is an example break-down for bench-press for someone with 100kg (220 lbs) one-repetition maximum estimated using the Epley method.
+Here is an example break-down for bench-press for someone with 100 kg (220 lb) one-repetition maximum estimated using the Epley method.

 Reps versus percentage of 1RM